Creating empathy with your users is one of the most important things you can do from both a business and a user experience perspective.

 Understanding your principal user’s motivations, frustrations, and actions is critical to targeting them effectively and providing sustainable solutions for their problems.
 While not a trivial task, creating empathy is easiest to accomplish via creating an empathy map.

-In this article, we will define an empathy map, talk about how to build one for yourself, and list some of the reasons why they’re so important.
+In this article, we will define an empathy map, talk about how to build an empathy map, and list some of the reasons why they’re so important.
 Let’s get started.